iff-gsc/FTC_Quadrotor_EuroGNC_2022/README.md

   ```

 - **FlightGear (optional; for visualization):**
-  - You also should install FlightGear for visualization.
+  - You should install FlightGear for visualization.
   Tested versions are FlightGear 3.4.0 and FlightGear 2019.1.1 but others should also work.
   - On Windows you have to copy and paste the folder _<ftc_quadrotor_eurognc_2022>/libraries/ladac-examples-data/FlightGear/<models>_ into _$FG_HOME/Aircraft/_

 - **ArduPilot SITL (optional; for software in the loop (SITL) tests):**
-  - You might install [ArduPilot SITL](https://ardupilot.org/dev/docs/sitl-simulator-software-in-the-loop.html) if you want to do software in the loop simulations.
+  - You can install [ArduPilot SITL](https://ardupilot.org/dev/docs/sitl-simulator-software-in-the-loop.html) if you want to do software in the loop simulations.
   - The controller of this project was implemented in an ArduPilot fork.
 Clone it:
     ```
     git clone --recursive -b EuroGNC_2022_flight_test https://github.com/ybeyer/ardupilot.git`